chapter-three/applenews/README.md

 ### <a name="preview"></a>Preview a Post Before Publishing

-If you want to preview a post before sending it to Apple, you will need to first download and install the Apple "News Preview" Application (LINK TBD).
+If you want to preview a post before sending it to Apple, you will need to first download and install the [Apple News Preview](https://developer.apple.com/news-preview/) Application.

 1. After saving the node, return to the node's edit page
 2. Find the "Apple News" tab, and click the "Download" link under "Preview."
-This will download a folder containing the specialy formatted file needed by the News Preview App.
+This will download a folder containing the specially formatted file needed by the News Preview App.
 2. Drag the whole folder into the App icon to open, and it will display the page just as the Apple News App will be displaying it.

 ### <a name="delete"></a>Delete a post from publishing